-The financial and operational processes are assessed by CDSL's Internal and Concurrent auditors who place their Report before the Audit Committee.
-Adequacy of Internal Financial Controls is also verified by external consultant on an annual basis.
+The financial and operational processes are assessed by Internal and Concurrent auditor appointed by CDSL.
+The Internal and Concurrent Audit Reports are placed before the Audit Committee.

+The adequacy and effectiveness of Internal Financial Controls is verified by an independent external consultant on an annual basis.
+The Statutory Auditors also report on the adequacy and effectiveness of the Internal Financial Controls.

-Independent auditors conduct Annual System Audit and half-yearly Cyber Security Audits.
+Independent auditors conduct half-yearly System Audit and Cyber Security Audits.
 The auditors' reports are reviewed and approved by Standing Committee on Technology (SCOT) and CDSL Board before submitting to SEBI.